What Causes Dryness With Contact Lenses?

 Contact lens solutions can be so important for overall eye health.
 If you're allergic to a component in a particular solution, such as a preservative, it can be devastating for your eyes.
 That's why we give you a few to choose from here.
 Keep in mind that hydrogen peroxide solutions like Clear Care are preservative free, so that's why we always leave that at #1!

-Although not discussed in this article, scleral lenses are another great option for severe dry eye because these lenses bathe your eyes in constant tears.
-The lenses are large, hard lenses, and are filled with a nonpreserved saline before inserting into the eyes.
-These can be super helpful if you're not able to tolerate regular soft lenses, and they can be a great severe dry eye treatment option.
-Click here to read more about scleral contact lenses.
+Although not discussed in this article, scleral lenses are another great option for severe dryness because these lenses bathe your eyes in constant tears.
+The lenses are large, hard lenses, and are filled with a non-preserved saline before inserting into the eyes.
+These can be super helpful if you're not able to tolerate regular soft lenses.